2i2c-org/2i2c-org.github.io/content/blog/2025/jetstream2-persistent-hub/index.md

 Higher complexity comes also with more control over the infrastructure which has its advantages.

 Leaving the challenges apart, the experience was a nice one and the outcome was positive -> 2i2c is now able to deploy both mybinder.org-like hubs as well as persistent storage hubs on Jetstream2 hardware, from the same cloud-agnostic infrastructure.

+## Acknowledgements

+Thanks to [Project Pythia](../../../collaborators/pythia/) for funding and collaborating with us on this work.